learn-co-students/sinatra-fwitter-group-project-v-000/NOTES.md

 * must be Slugifiable, implementing user#slug, and user#find_by_slug
 (See module Slugifiable in Sinatra Playlister project)

-## Class Tweet
+### Class Tweet
 * Tweets have :content, a string.
 Should we also have datetime and/or title?

 * Tweets belong_to :user, so will need a foreign key :user_id.

 ## Controllers
-* ApplicationController is the only necessary controller
+* ApplicationController is the only necessary controller, but I suppose we could make others if we want to separate them out

 * Need these routes: